Hi, I'm Danielle

 About

-A gypsy at heart I am a traveller, hiker, environmentalist and then just a normal sort of girl whose passion for life often leaves me a little exhausted!
-After a number of adventures in Northern and Western Australia and overseas, I have found my home in Halls Gap surrounded by the nature and community I love.
+A gypsy at heart, I’m a traveller, hiker, environmentalist, and a down-to-earth woman whose passion for life sometimes leaves me a little exhausted!
+After many adventures across Northern and Western Australia, Tasmania, and abroad, I’ve found my home in Halls Gap, surrounded by the nature and community I love.

-I offer Yoga classes, Massage, Yoga Retreats (often in collaboration with other great teachers), corporate and private group classes on request.
-I also enjoy the occasional hike and I think hiking and Yoga go together like peas and carrots.
+I offer yoga classes, retreats (often in collaboration with other wonderful teachers), and corporate or private group sessions on request.
+And when I’m not on the mat, you’ll often find me hiking — because to me, yoga and hiking go together like peas and carrots.

 Frequently Asked